 Work-related injuries range from minor to severe but in some cases may result in worker death.
 If an individual suffers a work-related injury or illness that ultimately results in his or her death, the deceased worker’s dependents may be entitled to workers’ compensation benefits.
-A knowledgeable Orange County workers’ compensation lawyer can explain whether you may be eligible to recover workers’ compensation benefits.
-The attorneys at the Law Office of Joseph Richards will analyze the facts of an injured worker’s case to assess who is entitled to recover compensation and which benefits any dependents are owed.
+A knowledgeable Riverside and San Bernardino County workers’ compensation lawyer can explain whether you may be eligible to recover workers’ compensation benefits.
+The attorneys at Law Office of Joseph Richards, P.C. will analyze the facts of an injured worker’s case to assess who is entitled to recover compensation and which benefits any dependents are owed.
 Our main office is in Orange County, and we have a second office in the Inland Empire, from which we represent claimants in cases throughout Southern California.Proving That a Death is Work-Related

 Worker death can happen in any profession, but they frequently occur due to falls, car accidents, and occupational illnesses.
 To be eligible to recover benefits, a party must prove that the injury or illness that resulted in a loved one’s death was work-related.
 Under California workers’ compensation law, this means that a party must prove that it is more likely than not that the injury or illness occurred in the course and scope of a loved one’s employment.
 It is not necessary, however, to prove that the deceased victim’s employer’s negligence caused the death in order to recover workers’ compensation benefits.